-Her pool workouts deliver results too.
-"When I last saw my neurologist," Joan recounts, "she said, 'You really have good muscle tone and strong muscles, despite the fact that you have MS.' I think a lot of it has to do with the fact that I do use them, and I can use them in the water.
+Joan's aquatic workouts deliver results.
+"When I last saw my neurologist," she recounts, "she said, 'You really have good muscle tone and strong muscles, despite the fact that you have MS.' I think a lot of it has to do with the fact that I can use my muscles safely in the water.
 That makes a big difference."

 A Rare Diagnosis

-The "this" she refers to is the Endless Pools WaterWell therapy pool.
-"We didn't know there was such a thing as the WaterWell," she says.
-"My husband and I, independently of each other, went online and discovered Endless Pools and then discovered that they had these WaterWells.
-I thought, 'Wow!
-This is what I've been looking for.'
+"We didn't know there was such a thing as a WaterWell [pool]," she says.
+"Mel and I, independently of each other, went online and discovered Endless Pools and then discovered that they had these WaterWell pools.”

+Before installing her WaterWell pool, Joan had been exercising at the local YMCA pool but because of mobility limitations, getting in had become difficult.
+Having a compact pool right in her own basement provided Joan with a better, more convenient exercise solution.
 "What I'd been doing mostly at the Y was exercise that was more upright; it wasn't necessarily swimming.
-The WaterWell is perfect because I can do everything I want to do in here except swim laps, and I'm totally fine with that."
+The WaterWell pool is perfect because I can do everything I want to do in here except swim laps, and I'm totally fine with that."

 With MS, it's common for heat to worsen symptoms.
 That's why the National Multiple Sclerosis Society recommends water temperatures under 85 degrees F for aquatic therapy.
-But Joan, who has a rare form of MS, finds that 91 degrees is the sweet spot.
+But for Joan’s PPMS, 91 degrees is the sweet spot.

 "I have two friends who've had aches and pains, who've had different physical ailments, so they come over fairly regularly and use it.

 "I use the foam dumbbells; I do a lot of those with arms."
-To maximize her upper-body exercise, she chose a deeper model WaterWell "because I wanted as much of my body as possible to be in the water.
-I'm like 5'7" or something like that.
+To maximize her upper-body exercise, Joan chose a deeper model WaterWell pool "because I wanted as much of my body as possible to be in the water.
+I'm 5'7".
 I wanted it to be as high up on the chest as possible.
 I'm really glad we did that."

-For her lower body, Joan does "jogging in place, a lot of jumping jacks, different types of jumping jacks.
+For her lower body, Joan does "jogging in place, different types of jumping jacks.
 It's really nice to be able to move my legs like I used to be able to on land.
 I can do it in water because of the buoyancy."

-Of her WaterWell, Joan says, "I still am very pleased that I have this, and I think it's good that I am able to get the aerobic benefit and keep the muscles tone.
+Of her WaterWell pool, Joan says, "I still am very pleased that I have this, and I think it's good that I am able to get the aerobic benefit and keep the muscles toned.
 This is a way I can do that easily and enjoyably and comfortably.

 "I wanted to have something that I know I will use regularly because it's so convenient that there's no reason why I wouldn't want to get in.
 It's perfect!"